sxge/Discord.py-Open-Source-Bot/README.md

 # Disord.py-Open-Source-Bot
-This is a Open Source Discord Bot that is using Discord.py If you are using this Bot or use parts of it for your own Bot, please give me the credits by simply putting either my discord Tag or the Github link into a Command
+This is a Open Source Discord Bot that is using Discord.py You're free to use this Bot for your Discord Server, take out some code, but please just give me the credit for my work.

 Feel free to suggest any Changes or new features